 - If you are on blood thinners, cinnamon can raise the risk of bleeding.
 In the event that you need to undergo emergency surgery or have a caesarean section during delivery, cinnamon in the system increases your risk of bleeding.
 If you’re on blood thinners such as antiplatelet agents or anticoagulants, cinnamon can lower the platelet count.
 Therefore, doctors suggest avoiding cinnamon a few weeks prior to any surgery.

 - If you are on any regular medication, cinnamon may interfere with it and cause complications.
 As observed in the case of certain medication for diabetes, cinnamon interferes with the proper function of the drug.
 Since there are no known drugs listed on this front, consult your doctor before using it during pregnancy.

 - Cinnamon allergy is the most common of all the spice allergies in people.
-As pregnancy makes you sensitive towards certain foods, look for signs such as a burning sensation in the mouth or inflammation in the tongue, inside of cheeks or the throat.
+As pregnancy makes you sensitive towards certain foods, look for signs such as a burning sensation in the mouth or inflammation in the tongue, cheeks or throat.

-- Of primary concern with cinnamon are it’s abortifacient effects.
-In large amounts, such as in supplementary form, cinnamon can cause miscarriages.
+- In large amounts, such as in supplementary form, cinnamon can cause miscarriages.
 Ayurveda also suggests limiting its use during pregnancy.

 Also Read: Eating Ginger during Pregnancy